gildir/CS321-2018F-002/chat.md

 ## 402) List Players in Game ![list](/images/database.svg)
 ### Description
-List active players' name in the world.
-A world consist of several rooms, and these rooms are separated from one another.
+You can list active players in the world.
+A world consists of several rooms, and these rooms are separated from one another.
 You might list players' name to be able to communicate with them with whisper functionality.
+ListPlayers has many functionalities.
+You might want to list players for shopping or challenging them into battles.
+It also gives you a good sense of your environment and online players in the game.
 Listplayers is your personal contact list, so you want to keep it safe.
 ### Command
 ```
 listplayers